nseigneur/cicd-workshop/docs/ci-bak.md

 2. Select **New workflow**.
 3. Search for `Node.js`.
 4. Click **Configure** under the `Node.js` starter workflow.
-5. We will remove the matrix build and use a more modern version of Node.
+5. We will remove the [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) as we only want to build for one version of node with a more modern version `20.x`.

-To finish setting up your initial CI workflow, commit the `node.js.yml` file to the `main` branch.

 <details>
 <summary>Your `.github/workflows/node.js.yml` should contain the following:</summary>